willstepp/writings/hunger/hunger.md

 He has returned!
 Come everyone and see!

 The crowds murmured and pointed.
 Ama went through them.
 She led her family through the crowds who had gathered.
 She saw Yaholo kneeling.
-She saw the old chief of peace, Kulsathee on his knees .
+She saw the old chief of peace, Kulsathee on his knees.
 And Tye the warrior also.
 There were tears in their eyes.
 And people walking to the middle of the grounds, to the tree.

 At the base of the tree she saw her son.
 She saw him collapsed against the tree.
 The bucket empty beside him.
 She ran over and embraced the body of her son because there was no more life in it.
 She wept and held him in her arms.

-Mika.
-My beautiful son.
+My son.

 It was only later that she realized that the tears of the others were not tears of sorrow like hers.
 They were tears of joy and their voices had a sound of hope in them.
 Her eyes lifted and she saw the trunk.
 She saw it was no longer charred.
 The tree had life in it.
 It lived again.
 The bark healthy and rich in color.
 She gazed up and saw those branches, which had always been barren in the past, were now full of leaves like they are in springtime, full and bright green they were.
 Delicate and fluttering in the winter air.
 Yet it was the fruit that at last turned Ama’s tears of sorrow into joy.

 The large, round yellow fruit, bursting from its flowers on the ends of the limbs.
 There were multitudes of them on every branch all the way to the top of the tree.
 Some had fallen loose onto the ground and cracked open, spilling the deep red and orange flesh onto the ground.
 Underneath the canopy of the great tree the snow had melted and exposed the earth and although she wasn’t sure how it could be so, it was also warm there.